itmaybejj/editoria11y-wp/readme.txt

 == Changelog ==

 Note that work is proceeding on the [UI rewrite](https://editoria11y.princeton.edu/next/), and feedback would be much appreciated.

+= 2.0.1
+* Fixes some alignment and display bugs, especially in Safari.

 = 2.0.0
 * Updates to the 2.3 branch of the checker library.
 This is a significant redesign of the tips and panel, so please do test before sending to production on complex sites.
 The new interface can be tested on the [Editoria11y library demo site](https://editoria11y.princeton.edu/next/).